 This title-provoking book tries to tell a very important lesson: not everything is worthy of your attention and worries.
-In fact, most of things that makes us worried and down could be easily avoided if we maintain a strict rule of not
+Most of the things that make us worried and down could be easily avoided if we maintain a strict rule of not giving a F.

-It’s kinda a Buddhism in modern blogger language.
-Like the book, Buddha tells that wanting leads to suffering.
+It’s kinda a Buddhism in the modern blogger language.
+Like the book, Buddha says desire leads to suffering.
 So you must clear your mind of all desires, not giving a f*ck about stuff.
-Specially material stuff.
+Especially material stuff.

 The first third of the book is pretty nice.
-Is a bit thought provoking, giving you a sense of perspective of your life.
+Is a bit thought-provoking, giving you a sense of perspective on your life.
 I liked this part very much.
-I believe that it’s worth of a reread time to time.
-The second and third parts directs the same philosophy towards more practical aspects of life, like relationships, love and work.
-There the advises becomes a bit too narrow and full of must do and must not do kinda lists.
+I believe that it’s worth a reread from time to time.
+The second and third parts direct the same philosophy towards more practical aspects of life, like relationships, love, and work.
+There the advice becomes a bit too narrow and full of must-do and must not do kinda lists.

 Overall, I liked the book.
-It’s that kind of self helping book that shakes a bit the status quo and makes as reevaluate our lives.
+It’s that kind of self-helping book that shakes a bit the status quo and makes us reevaluate our lives.